 What is a Normal Period Flow?

-The average person loses around 20-30 ml of menstrual fluid each month.
+The average woman loses around 20-30 ml of menstrual fluid each month.
 However, it can vary widely from person to person and also throughout an individual’s lifetime.

-Over 80 ml is officially considered a “heavy period.”
+Over 80 ml of blood loss is officially considered a “heavy period.”
 This means that you’ll bleed through a jumbo tampon or pad in a hour or two, multiple times in a row.

 The easiest way to estimate the volume of your flow is to use a menstrual cup like the Diva Cup.